teohxuen/website/content/report/final_report.md

 ### 7.2.3 Data Flow

 The PMB constantly reports telemetry via five CAN Messages.
 The data sent over the messages includes critical information for fault detection (e.g.: voltage, current, internal pressure and temperature), information that can be useful to track degradation (E.g.: individual cell voltages, state of health) are also sent to be documented.
-Finally, telemetry data that can help in operational planning such as time to full charge and time to empty is transmitted to support efficient pool test scheduling.
+Finally, telemetry data that helps in operational planning such as time to full charge and time to empty is transmitted to support efficient pool test scheduling.

 ![List of CAN Messages](canmsgs.png)
 ##### Figure 29: Data Flow from BTB to Telegram Channel and Google Sheets